vanyle/vanyle.github.io/src/posts/using_web_components_effectively.md

 Notice that the `render()` function returns the HTML and does not call `innerHTML`.
 This is because, like React, we perform a diff between the old DOM and the new DOM during rerenders so that focus and selections and preserved when rendering.

-And because the syntax is similar to Lit, the VSCode extension for Lit can be used for Vui.
+And because the syntax is similar to Lit, the VSCode extension for Lit can be used for VUI.

 This allowed us to switch to a declarative way of writing UIs that is more productive, without having to refactor all our code to switch to a new import system.
 <br><br>